 If you don’t want to see the controls while hovering, you can hide that option in Firefox.
 (Note: You can still turn on picture-in-picture view by right-clicking on a video.)
 Or you can use this to re-enable the control when you want to use it again.

-- Scroll down to the Browsing section.
+- In the General panel, scroll down to the Browsing section.

 - Clear the check mark for “Enable picture-in-picture video controls”.